MoonWalker440/Music-Megathread/README.md

 [foobar2000](https://www.foobar2000.org/) - A highly customizable music player for audiophiles

+[Strawberry Music](https://github.com/strawberrymusicplayer/strawberry) - Strawberry is a cross-platform music player and music collection organizer.
+It is aimed at music collectors and audiophiles.

 ### Android Streaming Apps 🎶

-[Blackhole](https://sangwan5688.github.io/) - Blackhole is a music app created with the Purpose of high resolution music streaming experience on your phone with no advertising or paid subscriptions.
+[Blackhole](https://sangwan5688.github.io/) - Blackhole is a music app created with the Purpose of high quality music streaming experience on your phone with no advertising or paid subscriptions.

 [Gyawun](https://github.com/sheikhhaziq/gyavun) - A Flutter application for streaming music from Jio Saavn and YouTube Music